 11. Always Use Reusable Cloth Napkins

-12. Give Away Old Clothes to Charities
+12. Give Away Old Clothes to Charities to Reduce Trash

-Every family has clothes they no longer wear: clothes that are out of style, don’t fit, or are too worn out to be used anymore.
+Every family has clothes they no longer wear: clothes that are out of style, don’t fit or are too worn out to be used anymore.
 Rather than throwing these clothes in the trash, where they’ll end up in a landfill, one way to reduce the waste in your house is to give them away to charity.

-Many organizations will gladly take your old clothes and either sell them in thrift stores or donate them to needy people.
+Many organizations will gladly take your old clothes and sell them in thrift stores or donate them to needy people.

-13. Borrow Instead of Buying
+13. Borrow Instead of Buying to Reduce Trash

 Have you ever needed a particular item for a one-time project, only to never use it again?
 Spending money on something you’ll never need again can be frustrating.